stock2shop/website/README.md

     1. Add menu entry to Front matter
     2. Create Nav partial
     3. Include partial in where needed
 2. Declare in config.toml.
-More detail to follow..
+    In Progress..

 ## CLI
 ```hugo```: build / compile the site